ValentinaMorozova/Cypress-TA-Demonstration/README.md

 ## Requirements

-To get started, you need to have `Node.js` `v22.11.0` or later.
-To install `cypress`, you can use `npm` package installer.
+To get started, you need to have [Node.js](https://nodejs.org/en/download/package-manager) version `v22.11.0` or later.
+To install `cypress` and save its requirement to `package.json`, you can use `npm` package installer with the next command:

 > npm install cypress --save-dev

 ## Environment

-The solution was created and tests on Windows 11.
+The solution was created and tested on Windows 11.
 For other systems, some adjustments might be needed.

-UI tests require **Google Chrome** browser.
-It must be installed on your machine to run the tests.
+Cypress can run tests on any browser installed on your machine.
+UI tests were tested on **Chrome v131**, **Edge v131** and **Electron v118**.

 ## Run tests

+### First method

+Tests could be run via `cypress` app.

+To open cypress, run this in main directory command line:

+> npx cypress open

+You need to choose `e2e testing` and any browser to open the spec files.

+To run UI tests, click on `ui.cy.js`

+### Second method

 Tests could be run via the command line in main directory.

-To open cypress, run this:

-> npx cypress open
+> npx cypress run --e2e --browser=chrome

-YOu need to chose `e2e` tests to see the solution.

 ## Internal structure